 Note: The following steps are only necessary if FME has not already been added to the system or user's PATH environment variable in Windows.
+However, when using WildFly with AdoptOpenJDK ensure the plugins path is defined, as detailed below.

-On Windows, set the FME_HOME directory to the path in bin\standalone.conf.bat by adding the following lines to the top of the file:
+On Windows, set the FME HOME directory to the path in bin\standalone.conf.bat by adding the following lines to the top of the file: